Studies outline cost of crime in Latin America

-NEW YORK (Reuters) - Crime doesn’t pay is a familiar adage.
+NEW YORK, Jan 24 (Reuters) - Crime doesn’t pay is a familiar adage.
 But it certainly costs.

 A series of original studies commissioned by the Inter-American Development Bank (IDB) quantify the costs of crime and violence in Latin America and the Caribbean using a combination of crime, health and economic statistics to come to fresh conclusions.